lucee/lucee-docs/docs/reference/functions/imagefilter/description.md

-Applies a named filter to an image.
+the function ImageFilter allows to execute a filter against a image.